The Path to 9/11: Production history

 According to ABC, the movie is based on the "9/11 Commission Report and other sources", including interviews and news accounts.
 The first indication that ABC was running a miniseries appeared in a brief article in the New York Post.
 In it, the producers identified shooting locations and revealed that Harvey Keitel would play John O'Neill.
 At the time, ABC had a working name of Untitled Commission Report and the producers used the working title Untitled History Project, with the project beginning filming in July 2005 and scheduled to end post production by January 2006.
 Preview screenings were made in May for foreign broadcasters.
-The film was first publicly announced at the Television Critics Association summer press tour in July.

 According to Advertising Age, the miniseries was a personal project of ABC entertainment president Steve McPherson, who began to look for a producer shortly after reading the 9/11 Commission Report.

 The White House asked the major networks for airtime to present a Presidential Address to the nation.
 The interruption delayed the broadcast of the second half of Path to 9/11 by approximately 20 minutes in the Eastern and Central Time Zones.
 Otherwise, the movie aired without any interruption.

 Filming was conducted in Morocco, New York City, Toronto, Hamilton, Ontario and Washington, D. C. The production was one of the few allowed to film at the headquarters of the Central Intelligence Agency in Langley, Virginia.